Раздел 6. Экология

 Nuclear power provides us with electricity.
 It uses the energy stored in the nucleus in the centre of atoms.
 In some very heavy atoms the nucleus can be split into two smaller parts.
 This process of nuclear fission releases an enormous amount of heat, which is used in nuclear power engineering.

 The process of nuclear fission is very dangerous.
 So much energy is produced that there can be an explosion, and this is what happens in an atom bomb.
 In a nuclear power station, fission is controlled so that energy is produced without explosions.
-The uraniumfuel forms the core of a nuclear reactor.
+The uranium1 fuel forms the core of a nuclear reactor.
 Special control rods can be raised or lowered into the uranium.
 These rods, made of cadmium or boron, absorb neutrons.
 This slows the reaction.

 The fuel in a nuclear reactor is very radioactive.
 It produces a lot of dangerous radiation, which is extremely harmful to all living things.
 Some of the radioactive substances produced by the reactor remain dangerous for thousands of years.
 Getting rid of this dangerous nuclear waste safely is a serious problem.